 ITEM DETAILS REQUIRES TESTING?
-COMMENTS Coats (men's, women's and children's) Down -filled coats, anoraks, and parkas do not require testing.
-If they contain wool then they require testing.
+COMMENTS Coats (men's, women's and children's) Down coats, anoraks, and parkas do not require testing if lining is polyester or down-filled.
 Wool coats require testing.
 Raincoats - See Raincoats Windbreakers, Shearlings do not require testing.
 Children's coat manufactures use reprocessed material in shell fabrics, linings and internal components.
 Coats-Fur May be stitched, lined, or padded with wool and/or linen.
 Testing is required.
 Costumes Homemade costumes are often made of many fabrics and can contain shatnez.
-All clothing bought from Consignment shops for Purim or performances should be Use caution when sewing costumes for performances, etc. Since Military uniforms often contain shatnez.
-See "Army/Navy Surplus." tested. the fabrics used are often remnants, care should be Costume rentals [including Tuxedos] may contain shatnez.
+All clothing bought from consignment shops for Purim or performances should be Use caution when sewing costumes for performances, etc. Since Military uniforms often contain shatnez.
+See "Army/Navy Surplus." tested. the fabrics used are often remnants, care should be Costume rentals [including Tuxedos] often contain shatnez.
 Children's manufactured clown and animal costumes for example, do not need testing. taken to ensure that they are not shatnez.
 Couches, sofas and chairs Upholstery fabric - is usually made of synthetic materials or cotton.
-If the upholstery fabric is wool, linen or has a linen look the item should be tested for In the case of furniture found to contain shatnez, the halacha regarding its Stuffing - may contain reprocessed material. shatnez. use varies according to the conditions.
+If the upholstery fabric is wool, linen or has a linen look the item should be tested for In the case of furniture found to contain shatnez, the halacha regarding its Stuffing - may contain reprocessed material. shatnez. use varies according to the circumstances.
+Most sofas manufactured in Israel prior to 1980 contain shatnez.
 Curtains Textured or linen-look curtain fabrics may contain linen and/or wool and should be tested for shatnez.
 Halacha dictates that curtains in one's home cannot be shatnez, since one may wrap oneself in it.
 (See Yoreh Deah Smooth or plain fabrics do not require testing.
 301:11) Custom-made clothing Any lined custom-made garment, such as skirts, suits, jackets, and coats, require extensive testing.
-Shatnez testers around the world constantly report custom- made garments that were guaranteed non-shatnez by the tailor, yet were subsequently found to contain shatnez.
-Earmuffs Do not require testing.
+Shatnez testers around the world made garments that were guaran tailor, yet were subsequently for teed non-shatnez by the Earmuffs Do not require testing.
 Embroidery kits - Needlepoint's Embroidery, crewel, and needlepoint sets can contain a linen canvas.
 Wool yarn is also commonly used.
 A needlepoint that is shatnez one should refrain from draping over one's lap while making it.
 A picture mounted in a frame, may be hung on one's wall even if it contains shatnez.
-Fabrics and trimmings Fabrics and trimmings sold at fabric stores could be mislabelled, since they are often transferred through many dealers.
+Fabrics and trimmings Fabrics and trimmings sold at fabric stores could be mislabelled, since they are often transferred through many dealers (such fabrics are usually factory leftovers sold through jobbers in odd lots).
 All fabrics, trimmings etc. used in sewing of a garment should be tested to ensure that wool and linen are not combined in the same garment.
 Stores located in Orthodox Jewish neighbourhoods have been found to carry shatnez fabrics.